aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-b-autotables-summary.md

 ## What is the problem that AutoTables solves?

-`AutoTables` aims to synthesize programs that can transform a non-relationable table to a relational table without any examples provided by the user.
+`AutoTables` aims to synthesize programs that can transform a non-relational table to a relational table without any examples provided by the user.
 This is done by generating sequences of operations from the DSL that they define which has the added flexibility of allowing their system to work agnostic of the